GeekAlexis/FastMOT/README.md

 - [x] Real-time object detection and tracking for highly constrained embedded systems
   - Support all classes in the COCO dataset
   - Robust against moderate camera movement
-  - Work best on 1280 x 720 input resolution
+  - Work best on 1280 x 720 input resolution and medium/small objects
   - Speed on Jetson Nano: 32 FPS

 ### Dependencies